pipeforce/pipeforce.github.io/docs/guides/messaging/30_email.md

 # Emailing

-In PIPEFORCE you can send emails out-of-the-box using the [mail.send](../api/commands#mailsend-v1) command.
+In PIPEFORCE you can send email messages out-of-the-box using the [mail.send](../api/commands#mailsend-v1) command.

 Here is an example pipeline to use this command: